hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 ---

-## I want to search my duplicates without hashing new video files
+## I want to search for duplicates without hashing new video files

-You can either use `--skip-hashing` or use a query limiting when files were imported
+You can either use `--skip-hashing`, press CTRL+C while perceptual hashing is running, or use a query limiting when files were imported.

 <details>
-<summary>Example</summary>
+<summary>Example query that limits import time</summary>
 <br>

 ```sh